OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 4\.
 The items on Envato Market are owned by the authors, not by us.
 The items on Envato Market are uploaded at the direction of the author.
 We provide the platform services. we do not take ownership of the items.

 5\.
 During your time with us you agree to follow the ground rules outlined in these terms so please read and understand them.
-If you don’t accept the terms then we’ll be sad, but you will need to leave because your presence on and use of the Envato Market sites is conditional on your acceptance to be bound by these terms, the Privacy Policy and the Acceptable Use Policy whether you become a member or not.
+If you don’t accept the terms then we’ll be sad, but you will need to leave because your presence on and use of the Envato Market sites is conditional on your acceptance to be bound by these terms and the Acceptable Use Policy whether you become a member or not.

 Envato Websites